abpuccini/maternal-mortality-project/README.md

 **Extract**

-- UNICEF

-Downloaded the latest data for Maternal Mortality Worldwide (2017).
+- UNICEF:  Downloaded the latest data for Maternal Mortality Worldwide (2017).

-- Centers for Disease Control Wonder

-Data on maternal deaths from 2009-19 in the US: death counts was queried on specific ICD codes for maternal deaths up to 42 days after delivery and late maternal deaths (defined by the WHO as death of a woman from direct or indirect obstetric causes).
+- Centers for Disease Control Wonder:  Data on maternal deaths from 2009-19 in the US: death counts was queried on specific ICD codes for maternal deaths up to 42 days after delivery and late maternal deaths (defined by the WHO as death of a woman from direct or indirect obstetric causes).

-- Kaiser Family Foundation

-Pulled health insurance coverage in the US for females aged 19-64 in the years 2009-2019.
+- Kaiser Family Foundation:  Pulled health insurance coverage in the US for females aged 19-64 in the years 2009-2019.

-- America's Health Rankings: United Health Foundation

-Pulled report for overall health of women and children for 2019 as well as overall health outcomes by US state for years 2009-19.
+- America's Health Rankings United Health Foundation:  Pulled report for overall health of women and children for 2019 as well as overall health outcomes by US state for years 2009-19.

 **Transform**